boskovav/PIQMEE-Tutorial/README.md

 </figure>
 <br>

-For the two remaining parameters of the birth-death model, the reproductive number and the sampling proportion rho, we will set quite broad priors.
+For the reproductive number and the sampling proportion rho, we will set quite broad priors.

 >
 >Expand the `reproductiveNumber` entry.